 Radionuclide Imaging of the Heart

 In radionuclide imaging, a tiny amount of a radioactive substance (radionuclide), called a tracer, is injected into a vein.
-The amount of radiation the person receives is tiny—less than that produced by most x-rays.
+The amount of radiation the person receives from the radionuclide is tiny.
 The tracer emits gamma rays, which are detected by a gamma camera.
 A computer analyzes this information and constructs an image to show the different amounts of tracer taken up by tissues.

 Radionuclide imaging of the heart is particularly useful in the diagnosis of chest pain when the cause is unknown.
 If the coronary arteries are narrowed, radionuclide imaging is used to learn how the narrowing is affecting the heart's blood supply and function.
 Radionuclide imaging is also used to assess improvement in blood supply to the heart muscle after bypass surgery or similar procedures and may be used to help determine a person's prognosis after a heart attack.